Humpty Dumpty (magazine)

 Humpty Dumpty is a bimonthly American magazine for children 2 to 6 years old that takes its title from the nursery rhyme of the same name.
 The magazine features short stories, poems, nonfiction articles, games, comics, recipes, crafts, and more.
 Having been continuously produced for more than 65 years, it is one of the oldest American magazines for kids.

-Mission

-As part of the Children’s Better Health Institute—a division of the Saturday Evening Post Society Inc., a 501 (c)(3) nonprofit charitable organization—Humpty Dumpty’s mission is to promote the healthy physical, educational, creative, social, and emotional growth of children in a format that is engaging, stimulating, and entertaining for children ages 2 to 6.

 History

 Humpty Dumpty Magazine (then called Humpty Dumpty’s Magazine) was launched by George J. Hecht and Parents magazine in October 1952.
 Originally, it was a sister publication to Children's Digest, aimed at a younger audience than the latter publication.
 The first editor of Humpty Dumpty was Harold Schwartz.
 Another early editor was the children's book author Alvin Tresselt.
 In January 1980, both Humpty Dumpty and Children’s Digest came under the ownership of the nonprofit Saturday Evening Post Society.
 When Children's Digest was merged with Jack and Jill in 2009, Humpty Dumpty was continued.

-Today, Jennifer Burnham edits Humpty Dumpty under the direction of Steven Slon.
-Humpty Dumpty is one of two children's publications in the U.S. Kids family of magazines, which are published by the Children’s Better Health Institute, a division of the nonprofit Saturday Evening Post Society.
-Its sister publication under the U.S. Kids banner is Jack and Jill (for children ages 6 to 12).